ashleydavis/routey/README.md

 	node routey_testbed.js post /foo/bar --data-file=mydata.json

-The testbed defaults to loading route handlers from the __rest__ sub-directory under the current working directory.
-This can be changed by having a config file in the local directory called __routey-config.json__ or by specifying a config file using the __--config__ option.
-The config file is as defined in __Server Setup__.
+The testbed defaults to loading route handlers from the _rest_ sub-directory under the current directory.
+This and other options can be set through a config file in the local directory called _routey-config.json_ or by specifying a config file using the _--config_ option.
+The config file is as defined in _Server Setup_.

 Following is the full spec for the testbed.